 The model will also be used to explore hypotheses about the ecological role of toxin production, including: (1) microcystin is a defense mechanism against grazers; (2) microcystin protects the cell from redox damage.
 Two workshops will engage the water quality modeling community and the Lake Erie community.

-Dr. Ameet Pinto of Northeastern University leads this project.
+Dr. Ameet Pinto, formally of Northeastern University, initially led this project.
 Co-leads are Dr. Ferdi Hellweger (Berlin University) and Dr. Steven Wilhelm (University of Tennessee).
 The project is funded through the NCCOS Ecology and Oceanography of Harmful Algal Bloom (ECOHAB) Program.